AIDEFEND Mapping

 Multi-dimensional profiles

-Trade-offs across Robustness, Fairness, Transparency, Privacy, and Containment are preserved — a single aggregate never hides where a control matters most.
+Trade-offs across Robustness, Fairness, Transparency, Privacy, and Containment remain visible alongside the aggregate ERS, showing where a control matters most.

 Operational context

-ORP captures deployment-specific risk amplification (CRM step table 1.00 – 1.60, capped at 1.75) and ACI tracks assessment staleness — controls that improve operational posture reduce CRM directly.
+ORP captures deployment-specific risk amplification (CRM step table 1.00 – 1.60, capped at 1.75) and ACI tracks assessment staleness.
+A control affects CRM only when verified changes move the applicable ORP dimensions across the step-table thresholds.

 Seven defensive tactics